santiagor00/ME405-Lab2/README.md

 The main MCU program sends position data to the PC program, which will create a plot of position vs. time.
 Data from the MCU is sent through UART2.
-UART stands for universal asynchronous receiver-transmitter, and UART2 allows serial transmission of data from the MCU to the PC while the VCP is simultaneously free to send data from the PC to the MCU.
+UART stands for universal asynchronous receiver-transmitter, and UART2 allows serial transmission of data from the MCU to the PC while the VCP is simultaneously free to send debug data from the PC to the MCU.

 ![Everything graph](https://user-images.githubusercontent.com/122561488/216850585-818e5f8e-ea35-4ff9-aa0a-b4d629850ad4.png)